artainmo/general-programming/other/New: use Claude Code/README.md

 Another student uses Claude within VSCode and gives him precise instructions to build new features such as what function to build in what file.
 He doesn't use _Skills_ or _READMEs_ for Claude.
 While Skills and READMEs can be very useful, they are more so advanced features who are not necessary to set up for simple use.

+To use Claude Code you at least need a €20 subscription.
+This gives you a certain amount of tokens that should be enough unless you use it a lot on large projects.
+Most students use this €20 subscription.

 ## References
 Learned from 42 Belgium student _edesmed_, _rperez-t_, and briefly others.